Sensei Mark Carroll

-Mark achieved his 1st Dan under the guidance of two main instructors Geoff Croker and Peter Bull. pete bull was the most senior instructor who ran two clubs five days a week as well as special kumite and kata classes at weekends. he was also the host of many of the senior japanese instructs who come to his Trowbridge club at the weekend before and or after the national course at Crystal Palace that took place every year.
+Mark achieved his 1st Dan under the guidance of two main instructors, Geoff Croker and Pete Bull.
+Pete Bull was the most senior instructor who ran two clubs, five days a week as well as special Kumite and Kata classes at weekends.
+Pete was also the host of many of the senior Japanese instructors who come to his Trowbridge club at the weekend before and/or after the national course at Crystal Palace that took place every year.

 Mark achieved his 2nd Dan and 3rd Dan through his own understanding and with his own council although at this time, we were still trying to train with whoever we could and whenever we could.
 2nd and 3rd Dan are significant grades, because they are the grades that show how much you understand how the body works and how you have improved your capabilities from 1st Dan.

 Mark has a very good understanding of these things and has a very good foundation built thorough his own understanding, whereas a lot of people at this time were merely demonstrating what others had shown them.

 Mark was always interested in where other martial arts fitted into Karate and vice versa - he would come to Judo with me at my club, which was old-fashioned in its teaching and still taught Judo as a martial art.

 Mark trained for many years in Judo, although he only ever graded once, because his focus was on understand rather than just grading to change the colour of his belt.